vocthor/ScreenShooter/README.md

 ## Introduction

 This program was made by [@vocthor](https://github.com/vocthor/).
-Its purpose is to take screen captures periodically.
+Its purpose is to take screen captures periodically by itself.

 ## Disclaimer

 This program is made 100% in Java.
-This program is still in development, and i'm not a genius.
-I am not responsible for a bad use (even if there should'nt be one).
-If you discover a new bug, problem, ... or have an idea for a new feature, please report it.
+This program was a 1-2 weeks project, and i'm still a student.
+I am not responsible for a bad use (even if I don't see how you could use it in a "bad" way).
+If you discover a new bug, problem, ... or have an idea for new features, please report it.
 A lot of features are not implemented yet, and are still in development, but for now this program is functional for a basic use.